Hwang Chan-sung: Music career

-In 2008, he participated in Mnet's Hot Blood Men, a program that chronicles the rigorous training of thirteen aspiring trainees, all vying for a coveted spot in the boy band One Day.
+In 2008, he participated in Mnet's Hot Blooded Men, a program that chronicles the rigorous training of thirteen aspiring trainees, all vying for a coveted spot in the boy band One Day.
 This initiative ultimately led to the formation of two distinct boy bands, namely 2AM and 2PM.

-Half a year following the televised airing of Hot Blood Men, the group 2PM made their debut with the release of their inaugural single "10 Out of 10" from their first single album titled Hottest Time of the Day.
+Half a year following the televised airing of Hot Blooded Men, the group 2PM made their debut with the release of their inaugural single "10 Out of 10" from their first single album titled Hottest Time of the Day.
 However, it was their second single album, 2:00PM Time For Change, that propelled them to mainstream success in Korean music, solidifying their meteoric rise.
 As of 2021, the group has released seven studio albums in Korea and five studio albums in Japan.
 Hwang has written and composed several songs for the group.

 On May 23, 2018, Hwang made his solo debut as a singer with his first Japanese EP titled Complex.
 That same month, Hwang began his first solo concert tour, Complex, with shows in Osaka and Tokyo.
 Later that year, Hwang held his first solo fan meetings in Osaka, Tokyo, and Seoul.
 He held two more fan meetings in South Korea titled Too Much Chanformation on June 1, 2019.

 In 2023, Hwang held a series of fan meetings titled CSBS in Osaka and Tokyo.
 In 2024, he held a series of fan meetings titled Chanie's Bear Museum in Tokyo and Seoul.

 On April 24, 2024, almost six years after Complex, Hwang collaborated with 2AM's Lee Chang-min and Japanese hip-hop artist AK-69 on the Japanese single "Into the Fire", which was also used as the theme song for the anime television series adaptation of Re:Monster.
 On December 4, 2024, Hwang released another Japanese single titled Korekara No Kimi No Tameni (これからの君のために; For You, In the Future).
 The album featured a track of the same name, which was used as the theme song for a Japanese drama Hwang starred in, Jun Kissa Inyeon, as well as the track "My Everything".

 On August 26, 2025, Hwang released his first Chinese single, "Withdrawal Symptoms of Longing" (思念戒断反应), exclusively on Douyin's music app Soda Music, before being released on other music platforms on August 30.
 On October 29, 2025, Hwang released his first Japanese studio album titled Dawn, which included his Japanese singles from 2024 and a title track featuring his bandmate Jun.
 K titled "Amaku Setsunaku Tsuyoku" (甘く 切なく 強く; Sweet, Sad, Strong), which was pre-released digitally on October 24.
-In conjunction with his first studio album, he is also scheduled to hold solo concerts in Japan titled Dawn ~The First Step~ from November 2–5 and on December 11.
+In conjunction with his first studio album, he held a series of solo concerts in Japan titled Dawn ~The First Step~ from November 2–5 and on December 11.